 An open stage is provided for shameful things (think Fifty

-Shades of Grey), but on the praiseworthy, the curtain falls.
+Shades of Grey), but on the praiseworthy,

 The seduction of evil-minded devils had more influence with